-Templates are wonderful for increasing flexibility in terms of standards such as colors, fonts, sizes, and layouts.
+Templates are wonderful for increasing flexibility in terms of standards such as colours, fonts, sizes, and layouts.
 Your typical writing can be turned into a more standardized informational piece.
 On the other hand, it does not overwhelm your students with overloaded plain content.

 If cloud authoring sounds like a buzzword to you, let’s just say it is a place where you can remotely save your content without filling up your local device’s space.
-It is essentially important for schools who switch to the online mode of learning.
+It is essentially important for schools that switch to the online mode of learning.
 If you need a fast training delivery to an entire workforce, cloud authoring is the only way to do it.
 Moreover, this tool can be deployed via a web browser.
-Meaning, you need no IT department’s permission for it.
+This means you need no IT department’s permission for it.
 Isn’t it just awesome?

 Mobile learning has become one more trend that involves leveraging a mobile device during the study process.
-It is traditionally used to share and access microlearning content (videos, animations, how-to guides, on the go games, quizzes or assessments, etc)
+It is traditionally used to share and access microlearning content (videos, animations, how-to guides, on-the-go games, quizzes or assessments, etc)

 Another integral part of any training is feedback from subordinates or supervisors themselves.
 You can track how your course passes, how leaders manage the educational plan and even identify performance gaps.
 As a matter of fact, eLearning-related feedback offers us a wide range of advantages.
 On one hand, we can hear constructive criticism of our service and agree on potential improvements.
-On the other hand, when it is positive and satisfied, we understand that we should keep up with delivering the same results.
+On the other hand, when it is positive and satisfactory, we understand that we should keep up with delivering the same results.

 We are way more used to imparting our knowledge within a school or university.
 Yet, it is hard to imagine it online.
 Knowledge sharing is really common among eLearning developers.
 It is a golden opportunity to share information and participate in active discussions.
 E-learners can address questions, communicate concerns and negotiate solutions.